sfogo/spring-democloud/README.md

 <img src="https://cloud.githubusercontent.com/assets/13286393/17674080/df69be48-62d8-11e6-9b38-8de10b404aee.png"
      border="0" width="40%" />
 - Microservices landscape is inherently dynamic but participants must get hold of something **fixed** to be able to start working : you will typically have to choose between a fixed **configuration server** or a fixed **discovery service**.
 This demo uses the default option ([Config First Bootstrap](http://cloud.spring.io/spring-cloud-static/spring-cloud.html#config-first-bootstrap)) while the other option ([Discovery First Bootstrap](http://cloud.spring.io/spring-cloud-static/spring-cloud.html#discovery-first-bootstrap)) has applications bootstrap with the discovery service to discover the configuration server.
-In this demo, applications are configured to [fail fast](http://projects.spring.io/spring-cloud/spring-cloud.html#config-client-fail-fast) in case configuration server is not available but you can also tell them to keep [trying](http://projects.spring.io/spring-cloud/spring-cloud.html#config-client-retry). _In a docker-containerized application, one option is to fail fast and use the [always restart](https://docs.docker.com/engine/reference/run/#restart-policies-restart) policy._
+In this demo, applications are configured to [fail fast](http://projects.spring.io/spring-cloud/spring-cloud.html#config-client-fail-fast) in case configuration server is not available but you can also tell them to keep [trying](http://projects.spring.io/spring-cloud/spring-cloud.html#config-client-retry).
+See the [**dockerized**](https://docs.docker.com/engine/understanding-docker/)) flavor of the [demo](#run-in-docker-containers) where `fail fast` and [always restart](https://docs.docker.com/engine/reference/run/#restart-policies-restart) policies allow for starting all containers without minding about the starting order.

 ## Applications
 ### Summary